samboy/MaraDNS/README.md

    as an embedded Lua developer.
 Since I was able to find work again, MaraDNS is on the back burner again.

+# Y2038 statement

+MaraDNS is fully Y2038 compliant on systems with a 64-bit time_t.

+Deadwood, in addition, for its Windows 32-bit binary, uses Windows filetime to generate internal timestamps; filetime stamps will not run over until the year 30827 or so.
+Deadwood, when compiled under Windows, uses a 32-bit `stat()` in one piece of code, but Y2038 testing does not indicate any issues with this code.

+coLunacyDNS, likewise, uses Windows filetime for timestamps with its Win32 binary.

+Both Deadwood and coLunacyDNS make some effort to generate accurate timestamps on *NIX systems with a 32-bit time_t until later than 2106; this code assumes that 32-bit systems will have the time stamp “wrap around” after 2038 but still have the 32-bit time be updated.